alfdingus/i-can-not-do-this-/README.md

 <img width="875" alt="Screenshot 2021-11-25 at 19 47 18" src="https://user-images.githubusercontent.com/95000041/143494366-bb43c5e5-a266-44a4-9f54-ee78cc688d45.png">

 While the mechanics on minecraft were way more simplified, i feel like it did help me understand the tinkerCAD circuit better, since i understood the basics.
 So although it wasn't completely true to life, i feel that it is a fair enough introduction.

-I wonder what other minecraft mechanisms are representative of real life physical computing examples without us knowing.
+Please join my minecraft server with @nosiuol or i will start crying and throwing up